TM9657/serverless-cloudflare-search/README.md

 </p>

 # 🔍🌩️ Serverless Search on Cloudflare
-Using Cloudflare Worker + Queues + R2 Storage (+ Cache, TODO) to implement a small scale to zero search system that is reasonably fast and cheap.
+Using Cloudflare Worker + Queues + R2 Storage + Cache to implement a small scale to zero search system that is reasonably fast and cheap.
 Benchmark welcome for performance measure :)

 Endpoints: